 Meditating isn’t complicated.
-If you want to help one of your friends ease stress with a sane and simple meditation for beginners practice, please send them a link to this article.
+If you want to help one of your friends ease stress with a sane and simple meditation for beginners practice, please share a link to this article on your Facebook feed.
 They will appreciate the thought.

 Read more articles by Daniel Wallen:

 - 5 Questions to Ask Yourself before You Become a Freelancer

 - Embrace the Struggle: How to Stay Optimistic During Tough Times